The Clouds: Musical Time Travel & Technology

 We even play a musical computer game live on stage!

 If you're wondering what we're doing at the moment with Covid getting in the way, the answer is "Plenty!"
-After this pandemic is all over The Cloud will be stronger than ever and performing brilliant, innovative concerts which audiences will want to come to.
+After this pandemic is all over The Clouds will be stronger than ever and performing brilliant, innovative concerts which audiences will want to come to.
 We don't know when that will be but we will do it when it is safe which it certainly isn't at the moment.

 However we have a wonderful alternative to being able to get together; we are creating the Cloud Corona Collection; our virtual concert.
 We are making use of the lockdowns and restrictions for preparation and practice, composing & arranging.
 Over and above this we're working together to create music videos of our repertoire.
 Everyone of us is thoroughly enjoying the experience and gaining so much through the process.